boltops-tools/terraspace-docs/_docs/learn/onprem/new-project.md

 The default Terraform behavior is to use a local backend with a state file path at `terraform.tfstate`.
 So it works the same commented or uncommented out.

-You might want to check out how to configure different backends: [Backend Examples]({% link _docs/config/backend/examples/local.md %}).
+You probably want to check out how to configure different backends: [Backend Examples]({% link _docs/config/backend/examples/local.md %}).
 The [GitLab backend example]({% link _docs/config/backend/examples/gitlab.md %}) uses a http backend.

 Next, let's take a look at `config/terraform/provider.tf`